II.B. Library and Learning Support Services

 Learning support services are provided at multiple tutoring and assistance centers spread across the physical campus.
 Centers include the Writing Center, WIN Program for student athletes, Math Activities Resource Center (MARC) and Transfer Math Activities Resource Center (T-MARC), multiple subject tutorial services as well as other targeted tutoring services such as the Language Learning Center (LLC), the Speech and Sign Success Center, Extended Opportunity Program and Services Tutoring Center (EOPS), and the Tech Ed Resource Center (TERC).
-Computer labs include the Business Division Computer Lab, the Learning Lab, and the Disabled Student Programs and Services (DSPS) High Tech Center (II.B.1-72, II.B.1-73, II.B.1-74, II.B.1-75).
+Computer labs include the Business Division Computer Lab, the Learning Lab, and the Accessibility Resource Centers for Students (DSPS) High Tech Center (II.B.1-72, II.B.1-73, II.B.1-74, II.B.1-75).
 To ensure tutoring excellence, tutors and supplemental instruction leaders are required to complete credit-bearing tutor training courses that include topics such as tutoring strategies, problem solving, active learning, and working with a diverse student population, tutoring in the classroom, and subject specific tutoring (II.B.1-76, II.B.1-77, II.B.1-78, II.B.1-79, II.B.1-80).

 The Mt.
 SAC Writing Center has an array of learning support services including tutoring, tutors in the classroom, workshops, directed learning activities to assist student’s grammar and writing skills, online tutoring, and lab services.
 Students can schedule appointments for tutoring online using WCOnline, an online scheduling system.
 Online tutoring in the Writing Center provided a total of 813 appointments and 406.5 hours of tutoring from fall 2013 through spring 2014.
 In 2014-15, there were over 10,000 unduplicated students served within each area with some duplication across areas.
 Of these, 3,880 students used tutoring services, 1,594 students worked with a tutor in the classroom, 2,604 attended workshops, 1,712 used Directed Learning Activities (DLAs), and 208 students used online tutoring (II.B.1-81).